 The name of the game is to allocate enough resources for the external graphics card to function in Windows 10 while not severely crippling other functionalities of the laptop.
+Other than Late 2016 Thunderbolt 3 Macs, 2017 and newer have “Large Memory” allocation in the firmware.
 Through trial and error, we found the right-side Thunderbolt 3 ports under PCI Express x4 Controller – 1909 is the best way to connect an eGPU to the 15″ Thunderbolt 3 MacBook Pro.
 This is especially relevant when using an AMD Radeon eGPU in which both PCI Express Controller 1901 and 1905 need to be disabled to resolve error 12.

 The 13″ non-Touch Bar MacBook Pro would likely be able to negotiate enough resources for eGPU automagically.
 If error 12 arises, simply disabling the connection to the iSight camera would resolve it.
 The 13″ Touch Bar iteration is slightly harder for eGPU implementation due to an extra Thunderbolt 3 controller and two more Thunderbolt 3 ports.
 It’s best to use the lower left Thunderbolt 3 port [closest to the TAB key] for eGPU connection on this model and to disable the PCI Express Root Port #9 – 9D18 that connects to the right Thunderbolt 3 ports to resolve error 12.

 Here are the recommended steps to set up an external GPU with Thunderbolt 3 MacBook Pros and the reasons behind them.
 If you’re familiar with using an external graphics card in Windows 10 via Boot Camp, proceed to the summarized setup procedure.